kochavalabs/docs/preprocessed/3-Architecture/7-Blockchain.md

 or by executing a contract function that stores a value.
 The Merkle root of the State DB is stored in block headers when blocks are finalized.

-There are a number of different items that are stored in the StateDB including Accounts, the Contract binary, the Channel Config, and general Contract State.
+There are a number of different items that are stored in the StateDB including the Contract binary and general Contract State.

 ### Contract State